Vox: Single Manual Continentals

 Tone Generator boards

-I don't have a picture of the insides of a "Square Top" model.
 The last two English versions, the first Italian version, and the US version are all documented in a 1966 Thomas Organ service bulletin The Italian board, while somewhat different in appearance, is fully interchangeable with the Version 4 English board.
-The USA version appears substantially different, and is apparently incompatible with the other three.
-There's also no technical info available for this board that I'm aware of.
-I suspect, but haven't confirmed, that the US V301H model uses the same circuitry as all the others - just different board and wiring designs (like the little "resistor packs" that replace several components with a single multi-legged one).
+The USA and "Vox Sound" boards are substantially different, and are incompatible with the other three (and each other).

 I've seen a few different schematics of Continentals, both UK and Italian in origin, and they're all pretty much identical There were some very minor changes made early on, around 1963, that involved the addition of a couple of resistors to the divider circuits, but other than that, the circuitry remained largely un-changed.
-I've heard people say they can hear the difference between a UK and an Italian model.
+I've heard a few people say they can hear the difference between a UK and an Italian model.
+I've many others say that there's no difference at all.
 I can't say from personal experience, because I've never heard a side-by-side comparison, but I imagine it would be a fairly subtle difference, probably due more to aging components than to any minor circuit or component differences.

 It's often presumed that the use or Germanium versus Silicon transistors will have an effect on the sound.
 I've heard from several knowledgeable technical folks who are certain that this is NOT the case.
-The use of transistors in organ tone generators is very different from their use in fuzzboxes (where the type of transistor DOES make a difference in the sound).
+The US Continental uses Silicon transistors, while UK and Italian models use Germanium.
+I'm told there is no perceptible difference between the two.
+The use of transistors in organ tone generators is very different from their use in fuzzboxes (where the type of transistor DOES make a difference).
 It's even possible to substitute Silicon transistors for Germanium ones, and no change in sound will be noticed.
 Organ dividers (which generate all the lower octaves from the top octave oscillators) are basically just switching circuits, each creating a square wave output at half the frequency of whatever input signal is applied.
 Square waves produced by Silicon transistors look and sound the same as those produced by Germanium.
 The key to organ voicing is found in the filters, which typically don't use any transistors at all!

 MK1b.jpg (65052 bytes)